martinqt/GitExtensionsDoc/readme.md

 -----------
 The current documentation can be viewed here: https://git-extensions-documentation.readthedocs.org/en/latest/

-PDF and others format can be downloaded here: https://readthedocs.org/projects/git-extensions-documentation/downloads/
+PDF and other formats can be downloaded here: https://readthedocs.org/projects/git-extensions-documentation/downloads/

-**Note:** Only the HTML is "supported" (i.e: on the display point of view).
-Other format might have layout issue but the content remains the same for all format, wether or not you build it locally (provided your local clone is up to date).
+**Note:** Only the HTML format is "supported" (i.e. from the display point of view).
+Other formats might have layout issues but the content remains the same for all formats, whether or not you build it locally (provided your local clone is up to date).

 Build